iancenry/pacman/README.md

 # Pacman Game
-- This is a pacman game made with vanill js.
+- This is a pacman game made with vanilla js and some AI.

 ## Quick Setup
 1. Fork then clone the project into local machine 🍴